FloorBroekgaarden/Rates_of_Formation_Channels/README.md

 If you use this repository or the compiled data, please cite:

 > Broekgaarden et al. (2026), *"How Common Are Common Envelopes?
-Quantifying Their Role in Forming Gravitational-Wave Sources"*
+Quantifying Their Role in Forming Gravitational-Wave Sources"* (paper)
+> Broekgaraden et al. (2026) 10.5281/zenodo.7815200 *"How Common Are Common Envelopes?
+Quantifying Their Role in Forming Gravitational-Wave Sources" Data and Code * (data and code) ; see citation at https://zenodo.org/records/7815201

 ---